-What are Planting Plans?
+What are they?

 What’s the process?

-The Planting Plan will then be put together, including details of the common and botanical name of each plant, the size of each plans and any planting densities.
+The Planting Plan will then be put together, including details of the common and botanical name of each plant, the size of each plant and any planting densities.
 Our consultants will stay in touch with you throughout the process, ensuring that the end result matches your requirements exactly.

 Upon completion, you will receive a digital pack in the form of a PDF which can be incorporated into your planning application.
-This pack can be created in the form of a white label document, if required, allowing the plan to blend in to the rest of your documentation.

 Please see below for a breakdown of what you will receive upon completion of the planting plans.